 Our remote community also depends on the health of our islands for our livelihoods.
 These islands are who we are.

-Predator Free Chathams is our flagship project, focused on eradicating key introduced predators from Rēkohu/Wharekauri/main Chatham, the larger of our two inhabited islands.
+Predator Free Chathams is our flagship project, aimed at removing introduced predator species from Rēkohu/Wharekauri and Pitt Island.
 Removing these predators will make a huge difference for our ecosystems and all the species that live there - including people.

 We have a conservation-minded community involved in a wide range of conservation projects and initiatives.
 Our Trust aims to work with and support these projects as much as possible, which includes providing information and advice.
 If you're seeking advice on an environmental project, have a look at our resources page or get in touch with us.